Skip to main content

 Start Using ClientForms Today

-Validated DSM-5 ADHD assessments with auto-scoring — ready for Victorian GPs when prescribing reforms arrive.
+Validated DSM-5 ADHD assessments with instant scoring — ready for Victorian GPs as 150 trained prescribers come online by September 2026.
 Free tier available.

 ← Back to full Australia GP ADHD prescribing guide